tripleee/SmokeDetector-wiki/Commands.md

 When adding to the blacklists, any exact match in the watchlists to what you are adding to the blacklist will be automatically removed from the watchlists.

-For all `!!/blacklist-*` and `!!/watch*` commands, if you are a code admin on metasmoke, your change will apply immediately, once CI passes; otherwise, a pull request will be created for your changes so that it can be reviewed.
+For all `!!/blacklist-*` and `!!/watch*` commands, if you are a [code admin](https://charcoal-se.org/smokey/Privileges#code-admin-aka-blacklister-ms) on metasmoke, your change will apply immediately, once CI passes.
+If you are not a code admin, a pull request will be created for your changes, so they can be reviewed.

 - `!!/blacklist` — **This command is deprecated.** Use one of the four specialized blacklist commands instead, which are shown below.
 If run, this command will print a help.
 - `!!/blacklist-keyword <regex>` — Adds a regular expression pattern to the [list of bad keywords](https://github.com/Charcoal-SE/SmokeDetector/blob/master/bad_keywords.txt).
 Prior to being used, all regexes on this list automatically have `\b` added to the start and end of the regex.